Geoff Goodfellow

-Geoffrey S. Goodfellow (born 1956 in California) associated with early wireless email ventures.
+Geoffrey S. Goodfellow (born 1956 in California) is an American entrepreneur associated with early wireless email ventures.

 Technology career

 In 1982 he posted a message titled "Electronic Mail for People on the Move" in an ARPANET mailing list called Telecom Digest.
 In the early 1990s Goodfellow attempted to commercialize this concept in a product called RadioMail.
 In 1992, Radiomail entered into a partnership with Research in Motion, RAM Mobile Data, and Ericsson.
 Goodfellow left the company in 1996.

 Goodfellow, a contributor to the Jargon File and participant in the early days of the Silicon Valley computer culture, did not believe in patenting his idea.
 He told The New York Times, "You don't patent the obvious...The way you compete is to build something that is faster, better, cheaper.
 You don't lock your ideas up in a patent and rest on your laurels."